 4. FOCUS ON YOU

 Finishing college is a significant milestone, but it can come with a lot of stress.
-There are so many things to think about: finding a job, paying off student loans, and getting ready to enter “the real world.”
+There are so many things to think about: finding a job, paying off student loans, and the anticipation of getting ready to enter “the real world.”
 It’s easy to get caught up in the chaos and forget to take care of yourself.
 But it’s important to remember that your mental and physical health should be your top priority.
 Make sure to schedule time for activities that make you happy, whether getting some exercise, reading your favorite book, or hanging out with friends.
 And don’t forget to cut yourself some slack.
 It’s normal to feel overwhelmed during this time, so do your best and be kind to yourself.

 5. STAY MOTIVATED

 As you near the end of your undergrad, a lack of motivation is very common.
 You might be feeling burnt out from all the coursework or unsure about what you’ll do after graduation.
 However, it’s important to try to stay motivated during this time.
 After all, you only have a few months left until you earn your degree!
 If you’re feeling overwhelmed, it’s ok to step away from your work for a little while.
 Clearing your mind will help you come back to your work refreshed and ready to focus.
 Try to remember why you’re doing this.
 What are your goals?
 What do you hope to accomplish by earning your degree?
 If you keep these things in mind, you’ll be on track to finish strong and earn the degree you’ve worked so hard for!

 6. REMAIN OPTIMISTIC